mohit2709-repo/sre-platform-project/README.md

 ## CI/CD Pipeline

-This project uses GitHub Actions for automated testing, building, security scanning, and deployment.
-The pipeline is defined in [.github/ci.yaml](.github/ci.yaml).
+This project uses GitHub Actions for automated testing, building, security scanning, and publishing Docker images.
+Argo CD watches the Helm chart and deploys changes from Git.
+The pipeline is defined in [.github/workflows/ci.yaml](.github/workflows/ci.yaml).

 ### Pipeline Stages